Fear Is a Choice: Transforming Your Perspective

 The combination of intellect and feeling loved is what makes happiness possible.
 And they feed each other.

 1. Changing THOUGHTS changes feelings.
-If I SEE that something not a threat, I FEEL less afraid.
+If I SEE that something is not a threat, I FEEL less afraid.

 2. Changing FEELINGS changes thoughts.
 If I FEEL loved, I have 20 million dollars, and suddenly the potential threat of two dollars LOOKS (thought) much less problematic.